-The managing of the Due Diligence process is clearly defined.
+The management of the due diligence process is clearly defined.
 The Compliance Officer is assigned with the right competence and knowledge to take responsibility for the implementation of the supply chain due diligence processes and to report to the general management.

-For the efficient implementation of the CMS at ARGOR, clear decision-making powers and reporting channels were defined.
+For the efficient implementation of the CMS at Heraeus, clear decision-making powers and reporting channels were defined.
 The system is based on three elements: